w3c/wai-arrm/content/index.md

 # - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 # - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

-github:
-  path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md

 permalink: /planning/arrm/  # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /planning/arrm/    # Do not change this